 But many of them genuinely don’t know.
 Legally, there is no closet required.

 But if you hear that, know that it is not true.
 As of 2021, the NYC building codes do not require a bedroom with a closet to be considered legal.
-So if you are selling your property and your bedroom meets all the above requirements, don’t worry.
+So, if you sell your property and your bedroom meets all the above requirements, don’t worry.
 If it has a closet or not, you’re good!

 This one is required.
 As mentioned above in the qualifications list, a bedroom in New York City must have a window to be considered a bedroom legally.
 This is for the window qualification and the two necessary means of egress.